 Fall Leaves Theme!
 There are so many activities available to teach so many concepts!
-This theme page is filled with some preschool activities and ideas for your classroom.
+This theme page is filled with preschool lesson plans, activities and ideas for your classroom.
 This theme is related to other theme pages such as pumpkins and apples!
 You will find links below to go to those specific pages for more activities!
-Please let me know if you have more activities you feel should be added to this page!

 You can either scroll down through this page to see all of the preschool activities for your theme or click the link below to go to specific preschool activity types you are looking for.